KAM via Standard Fixed Point Theorems: Circular Map as Illustrative Model

-the right-hand-side of (\ref{RotParaInv}) will be a continuous mapping from the closed ball $\bar B_\rho(0)\subset H^s$ to itself, with range actually in $H^{s+\eps}$.
+where $K$ is an increasing function.
+Thus if $f$ is sufficiently close to 0, for example $|f|_{C^{N_{s+r}+2}}\ll\rho\gamma^{-1}$, the right-hand-side of (\ref{RotParaInv}) will be a continuous mapping from the closed ball $\bar B_\rho(0)\subset H^s$ to itself, with range actually in $H^{s+\eps}$.
 By the Schauder fixed point theorem, such a mapping has a fixed point $u$.
 We thus have a solution $U=(u,\lambda)$ of the para-inverse equation (\ref{RotParaInv}), hence the para-homological equation (\ref{RotParaHom}).

 Given this solution $U$, the para-linearization formula (\ref{PLF(f,U)}) yields

 If we consider the left-hand-side as a linear operator acting on $\mathscr{F}(f,U)\in C^1$, then by Proposition \ref{ContRough}, it follows that